StarPlayrX/Swift4me/README.md

 Initially InsertX was going to use Bootstrap but I was not impressed that BS4.5 still has dependencies to jQuery.
 I also feel that BS is grown way beyond a simple CSS and HMTL framework.
 So, InsertX decided to go solo offering it own flavor of UI minimalism.

-InsertX is designed to make simple websites fast and fun!
-I want this framework to be easy and and simple to add your own content.

-As Swift4.me grows, which is powered by InsertX, so will InsertX.js.
-Thank you!
+InsertX is designed make building dynamic websites from static content, super simple!
+A lot of development is going into this little framework. iOS, responsive content and partial homepage support has already been addded.

 Sincerely,